relessawy/bpa-workshop-guide/process-modelling.md

 ### 1.6.8 Create Check Auto Approval gateway

 - We will now create a diverging bridge to allow the process to progress in one of two directions:
- - Auto Approval is true -> Go ahead an insert the order in the [Enterprise Resource System (ERP)](https://en.wikipedia.org/wiki/Enterprise_resource_planning)
+ - Auto Approval is true -> Go ahead and insert the order in the [Enterprise Resource System (ERP)](https://en.wikipedia.org/wiki/Enterprise_resource_planning)
  - Auto Approval is false -> Assign the order to the **Purchasing Manager** for review
 - Click on the **Auto Approval** task to show it’s mini icons
 - Click on **Create Parallel**
 - Click on the newly created gateway to show it’s mini icons
-- Use it’s configuration icon (the one below the gateway) to convert into an **Exclusive Gateway (X-OR)** by clicking on the **Convert Into Exclusive** icon
+- Use it’s configuration icon (the one below the gateway) to convert it into an **Exclusive Gateway (X-OR)** by clicking on the **Convert Into Exclusive** icon
 - Name this X-OR gate: **Check Auto Approval**

 ![CreateAutoApprovalTask]({% image_path m1p7i39_CreateAutoApprovalTask.png %})

 ### 1.6.9 Create Converge Approval gateway

-- In this step we want to create converging gateway to allow the path coming from the auto approval and manual approval (that we will create in scenario 2) to converge at one end event
+- In this step we want to create converging gateway to allow the path coming from the auto approval and manual approval (that we will create in scenario 2) to converge at one **end event**
 - Click on **Check Auto Approval** gateway to show it’s mini icons, click on the **Create Parallel** icon
-- Convert the new gateway to an Exclusive Gateway (X-OR) and name it Converge Approval
+- Convert the new gateway to an Exclusive Gateway (X-OR)
+- Name this gateway **Converge Approval**
 - With the **Properties** pane open click on the **Sequence Flow** between the **Check Auto Approval** gateway and **Converge Approval** gateway, in the **Properties** pane give the **Sequence Flow** the name **auto approved**

 ![CreateConvergeApprovalGW]({% image_path m1p7i40_CreateConvergeApprovalGW.png %})